 Finally Chomsky asserts: "Every animal down to ants has a communication system" (p.
 12, emphasis added).
 No citation supports this astounding claim.
+Undoubtedly, many animals do have communication systems.
+But Chomsky's claim requires that there are no animals without communication systems.
 What and to whom would an endoparasite like Taenia saginata communicate, one wonders.
 Why would solitary sessile creatures like Corella willmeriana have a need to communicate?
 It is of course possible to conceive of a definition of "communication" that entails that these species communicate.
 But, if we invoke Chomsky's own standards: "if by "communication" you mean any form of interaction, ok, [there is] communication.
 However, if you want the notion of communication to mean something, let's say conveying information" (p.
 12), then it is dubious that these or many other animals communicate with conspecifics.
 This example is a representative illustration of Chomsky's tendency, to try to have things both ways, or all ways.